khushi818/Calender/README.md

 # Calender

-This is the calender you can use ti schedule your daily task or use as a normal calender
+This is the calender you can use it to schedule your daily task or use as a normal calender

 # Tools Used